Robert Mayer (philanthropist): Centenarian

+Later in that year Mayer, joined by Joyce Grenfell and Robin Ray, appeared as a guest on the BBC TV quiz Face the Music.

 The Royal Philharmonic Orchestra under Bernard Keeffe played music by Ludwig van Beethoven, Benjamin Britten, Malcolm Arnold and Jean Sibelius, the most requested works as the result of a poll.

 Although Chaim Weizmann referred to him as "an assimilated Jew", Mayer replied "I am a man, not a Jew or a non-Jew".

 Autobiography

 Mayer published an autobiography titled My First 100 Years in 1979.

-National Order
+National order

-He was created a Knight Bachelor in 1939, and was created a Companion of Honour (CH) in 1973.
-He was made a KCVO by the Queen in 1979.
+He was created a Knight Bachelor by George VI in 1939, and was created a Member of the Order of the Companions of Honour (CH) by Elizabeth II in 1973.
+He was made a Knight Commander of the Royal Victorian Order (KCVO) by the Queen in 1979.